ParkinsonLab/Architect/README.md

 (2)	The results are then formatted and run through an ensemble approach (default: naïve Bayes) using scripts in the folder scripts/ensemble_enzyme_annotation.

 (3)	Given the EC predictions with their corresponding likelihood scores and user-specified parameters in sample_run.in, a draft metabolic network is constructed then gap-filled.
 This is performed using scripts found in scripts/model_reconstruction.
 This uses a modified version of CarveMe, with scripts that can be found in dependency/CarveMe.
-The framed package--modified from its original published form--is also required (in dependency/framed).
+The framed package—modified from its original published form—is also required (in dependency/framed).
 The final output comes in the form of a simple Excel file, as well as an SBML file annotated with links from KEGG/BiGG identifiers to other databases.

 Users need to download certain database files, available on the Parkinson lab’s website at http://compsysbio.org/projects/Architect.